-The Public Limited Liability Company are like Private Limited Companies but here, the shares are freely traded to the public and they are tradeable in stock exchange as well.
-It can also be privately held by other PLC.
-It is a separate legal entity which has its own identity apart from its owners and they are listed on stock exchange usually.
+The Public Limited Liability Company is like Private Limited Companies but here, the shares are freely traded to the public and they are tradeable on the stock exchange as well.
+It can also be privately held by other PLCs.

 Main Features Of Public Limited Liability Company :